search icon

-What exactly are the risks of being your own registered agent, and how would it affect your business if you handled this role yourself?
+What exactly are the risks of being a registered agent, and how would it affect your business if you handled this role yourself?

 Before we tackle the specifics, let’s quickly discuss some general aspects of the registered agent.
-A registered agent is an individual or a business entity that receives important document deliveries from your state government.
-Then, your agent will inform you of the delivery, scan the forms to create digital backup copies, and forward them to your business location.
+A registered agent (also known as a statutory agent, resident agent, or agent for service of process) is an individual or a business entity that receives important legal notices as well as official document deliveries from your state government.
+This role is crucial for various types of business entities, such as corporations and limited liability companies (LLCs).
+The agent informs the business owners of the delivery and forwards it to them.

 If you’re more interested in having a professional take the reins of this position, you could designate your lawyer or accountant, or you can hire a registered agent service.